 San Diego Natural History Museum

 The San Diego Natural History Museum was a fabulous tool to show just how big these prehistoric beasts were.
-Currently they have an exhibition called “Dino Jaws” that runs through September 12, 2013.
-If you miss the Dino Jaws exhibit, the museum has a permanent, highly interactive exhibit called “Fossil Mysteries” that completely captivated my four-year old.
+The museum houses a permanent, highly interactive exhibit called “Fossil Mysteries” that completely captivated my four-year old.

 Natural History Museum Los Angeles County